Kitchen Splashback Ideas for 2026: The Hottest Trends

 The 2026 kitchen splashback trends have a clear direction: texture and tactile depth over pattern and colour.
 If you’re planning a kitchen renovation this year, the splashback is doing more design work than it has in years, and the material and format choices have shifted significantly.

-What are the 2026 kitchen splashback trends?
-The 2026 kitchen splashback trends are led by zellige, handmade-look ceramic, and fluted tiles for tile-format applications, while sintered stone and porcelain slabs dominate full-height slab splashbacks.
+What are the best kitchen splashback ideas for 2026?
+The best kitchen splashback ideas for 2026 are led by zellige, handmade-look ceramic, and fluted tiles for tile-format applications, while sintered stone and porcelain slabs dominate full-height slab splashbacks.
 The warm neutral palette of 2026, with sage, terracotta, warm white, dusty blue, and mushroom, is replacing the cool greys and stark whites that defined the last decade.
 The 2023 Houzz Australia Kitchen Trends Study found that 56% of Australian kitchen renovations used tiles for splashbacks, and that preference for tile formats continues to shape kitchen splashback ideas in 2026.

 The kitchen splashback ideas shared in this article reflect what I’m seeing move in 2026, material by material.
 For the full kitchen picture, our 2026 kitchen design trends article covers every room element.